Faceplant-Games/epicslash/README.md

         /Scripts : C# Scripts
         /StreamingAssets : Config file
 ```
-# Project Status
+# Contributing

-The project is still under development.
-A scrum board is shared between team members.
-We're open to new collaborators.
-The game is available with its minimal features.
+Every contribution is welcome.
+Please check the [Trello board](https://trello.com/b/clnb9JpQ/epicslash-development) to see the incoming features to develop.
+Then, make pull requests.
+Also, feel free to add new issues on Github for bug report, feedback and suggestions.
 A first complete version is planned for 07/25/18.